nlindmark/code_with_AI/CompetitionDirectoryBuilder.claude-skill.md

 }
 ```

-**Note**: If `id` is missing, a UUID will be auto-generated when the competition is loaded.
-However, it's recommended to include it explicitly for consistency.
+**Note**: The `id` field should be a UUID string.
+If `id` is missing, a UUID will be auto-generated when the competition is loaded, but it's recommended to include it explicitly in the config.json for consistency and proper tracking.

 ### Level config.json